Saltatory Conduction Is Made Possible By

 Saltatory Conduction in Different Types of Neurons

-While the basic principles of saltatory conduction remain the same, it's important to note that the specific characteristics can vary depending on the type of neuron.
+While the basic principles of saltatory conduction remain the same, you'll want to note that the specific characteristics can vary depending on the type of neuron.
 For instance:

 • Motor Neurons: These neurons, responsible for transmitting signals from the brain and spinal cord to muscles, typically have large-diameter axons with thick myelin sheaths, enabling rapid signal transmission for quick muscle contractions.

 • Sensory Neurons: Sensory neurons, which carry information from sensory receptors to the central nervous system, exhibit a range of axon diameters and myelination levels depending on the type of sensory information they transmit.
-For example, neurons transmitting pain signals may have thinner axons and less myelination compared to those transmitting touch or pressure information.
+Here's one way to look at it: neurons transmitting pain signals may have thinner axons and less myelination compared to those transmitting touch or pressure information.

 • Interneurons: These neurons, which connect different neurons within the central nervous system, display a wide variety of axon diameters and myelination patterns, reflecting their diverse functions in neural circuits.